lucasjoliveau/doc/en/applications/finance/fiscal_localizations/peru.md

 ###### How does it work?

 The service requires Credits in order to process your electronic documents.
-Odoo provides 1000 credits for free in new databases.
+Konvergo ERP provides 1000 credits for free in new databases.
 After these credits are consumed, you need to buy a Credit Package.

 Credits | EUR